 This number is only required to be reported in the year the ESS interests are acquired.
 It will not be required to be reported again in a future year.

 If the Scheme type field is S this field may be greater than zero.
-If the Scheme type field is E, D, N or P this field must be zero filled.
+If the Scheme type field is E, D or N this field must be zero filled.

 6.54 Acquisition price of shares acquired under start-up concession – the acquisition price of shares acquired during the year where the ESS start-up concession applies.